Christian Yelich Player Props: Brewers vs. Red Sox

 Christian Yelich At The Plate

-- He has homered in 15.8% of his games this season, and 3.4% of his trips to the plate.
+- Looking at the 20 games he has played this season, he's homered in three of them (15.0%), and in 3.3% of his trips to the plate.

-- In five games this year (26.3%), Yelich has picked up an RBI, including two games with multiple runs batted in.
+- Yelich has driven in a run in six games this year (30.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.